Is there something in your life you are dying to do but you’re too scared to put yourself out there?

 It’s gone too far

-It turns out, part of the reason your brain is so afraid of failing is due to its fear of not knowing.
-This can then lead to overthinking to the max.
+It turns out, part of the reason your brain is so afraid of failing is due to its fear of not knowing, which leads to over thinking, over worrying and speculating about things that may or may not even happen.
+If you’re anything like me, I speculate about the weirdest, most-unlikely-to-happen things possible.

 We can get so obsessed with thinking everyone is watching us, waiting for us to fail, but we don’t even know what the outcome will be.
 This leads us to just assuming the worst.